FAQ

 • What distractions might occur that would draw workers’ attention away from hazards?

-Fluorescent material uses unique pigments to send light back to a viewer making it even more visible to them.
-It’s a material that can only function properly when there is natural sunlight.
+Fluorescent material uses unique pigments to send light back to a viewer, making it even more visible.
+It can only function properly when there is natural sunlight.
 Fluorescent clothing appears brighter than the same-colored non-fluorescent material, especially under low natural light (e.g., cloud cover, fog, dusk, dawn, etc.).
+It’s a property that offers daytime visibility enhancement not found with other colors.
+Fluorescent colors provide the most significant contrast against most backgrounds.
+They also enhance daytime visibility, especially at dawn and dusk.

 Retroreflective material returns light towards the direction of the light source.
 That means a driver can see the light reflected from the retroreflective material on a worker’s clothing (as long as the person is standing in the light’s beam).
+Retroreflective materials are most effective under low-light conditions.
+Most surfaces are already light reflective.
+In contrast, reflective materials “throwback” or bounce light off their surface so that they can be seen.

 What should I look for in high visibility clothing?